Jenni-Hawk/NLP_TopicModeling/README.md

 - 35,000 Tweets / Retweets

 # Solution Path
-The approach was to use several different algorithms to determine which could most clearly uncover the different topics within the tweets
+The approach was to use several different algorithms to determine which could most clearly uncover the different topics within the tweets.
+VADER sentiment ananlysis was applied to analyze how that tool interpreted the sentiment of the conversation.

 #### [Get Tweets + Data Clean](https://github.com/Jenni-Hawk/NLP_TopicModeling/blob/main/1_Acquire_Data_PreProcess.ipynb)
 - Utilized Tweepy Python library to access Twitter API and acquire tweets